-Our businesses are largely dependent on the computer data centers and network systems operated for us by DXC, including through our recently amended agreement with DXC.
+Our businesses are largely dependent on the computer data centers and network systems operated for us by DXC, and its third-party providers, including through our recently amended agreement with DXC.
 We also rely on other developers and service providers to maintain and support our global telecommunications infrastructure, including to connect our computer data center and call centers to end-users.